Tutorial: Working With Shapes

 Freeform, Rectangle, Circle and Line Polygon ShapesTo edit the shape, you can hover over it in the Saved Layers list and click the Menu button on the right, and then choose Edit Shape.
 Alternatively, with the shape up on the map, left-click on it, then click Actions | Edit.
 The transform points will become visible on the shape.
 Adjust the shape as needed, click inside the shape again, and choose Actions | Save.

-To favorite a shape, click the star to the right of the shape in the Saved Layers tab.
-When the star is visible and yellow, that is a favorite shape.
-To stop it from autoloading, click the yellow star off again.
+To favorite a shape, click the star icon next to the shape name in the Saved Layers tab.
+Favorited shapes and layers have a yellow star.
+To remove it from favorites, click it again.

 Shape uses vary, dependent on your need.
 Here are some examples to help you get started, but this is certainly not a complete list.